dwallet-labs/dwallet-network/nre/ika_for_node_operators.md

 ### Operation Cap

 To avoid touching account keys too often and allowing them to be stored off-line, validators can delegate the operation ability to another address.
-This address can then update the reference gas price and tallying rule on behalf of the validator.
+This address can then update the computation price per unit size and tallying rule on behalf of the validator.

 Upon creating a `Validator`, an `UnverifiedValidatorOperationCap` is created as well and transferred to the validator address.
 The holder of this `Cap` object (short for "Capability") therefore could perform operational actions for this validator.
 To authorize another address to conduct these operations, a validator transfers the object to another address that they control.
 The transfer can be done by using Ika Client CLI: `ika client transfer`.